intel-secl/sgx-hvs/README.md

 Key features
 ------------

+-   SGX-HVS extracts platform specific values from SGX Agent and pushes them to SGX caching service
 -   SHVS communicates with SCS to determine if the platform is up to date on hardware and security patches (TCB)
--   SHVS saves platform specific information in its own database which will be pulled by SGX integration hub
+-   SHVS saves platform specific information in its own database which will be pulled by integration hub
--   SGX-HVS extracts platform specific values from SGX Agent and pushes them to SGX caching service

 System Requirements
 -------------------